xiegeo/xiegeo/Failers.md

 - Secondary use.

 ## Data Corruption (-1)
+A data corruption error could lead to suboptimal or delayed decision making.

+### Intentional failers

 ## Denial of Service (0)

+### Wait until giving up (0A)

+### Immediate response (0B)

+### Intentional failers

+- 410 Service deprecated or shut down.
+- 451 Unavailable for legal reasons.

 ## Partial Degradation (1)

+### Intentional failers

+- Remove parts of the service to conserve resources.

 ## Anti Designs

 ### The internal network is secure

+### Microservices does partial degradation well
+It could, but not automatically, nor should it in all cases.
+A monolith can also handle partial degradation if designed for it.